 Overall, the LG B8 is the best TV for streaming and it has an outstanding performance in most usages.

-If the LG B8 is too expensive, the best internet TV we've tested in the mid-range category is the Sony X900F.
+If the LG B8 is too expensive, the best TV for streaming we've tested in the mid-range category is the Sony X900F.
 It does not have the wide viewing angles of the LG B8 nor will you get the perfect blacks of the OLEDs.

 The Sony X900F has an impressive picture quality, with better dark room performance than more expensive models like the Samsung Q7FN, due to better local dimming that produces deeper blacks.
 HDR content playback is excellent as it can produce bright and vivid highlights with very accurate colors.
 Motion handling is excellent as the TV has a fast response time and the ability to flicker the backlight to make motion crisper.